 There are many benefits of this style of learning to students, teachers, and administrators, including:

 - More effective learning.
 Every student learns differently and at different paces.
 Adaptive learning helps to nurture each students’ unique needs for a more effective learning environment.

 - Improves engagement.
 Learning paths are specifically designed for each individual student, helping to increase practice opportunities for those who need extra help or accelerate learning for students who advance more quickly.
 This helps students stay engaged with learning as it matches their individual pace.

 - Increased scalability.
-Adapting learning to each students’ unique needs is an ideal in education, but is typically impossible for instructors to manually sustain.
-Using technology to support adaptive learning makes the process infinitely more scalable and sustainable.
+Adapting curriculum to better fit each students’ unique needs is an ideal in education, but is typically impossible for instructors to manually sustain.
+Using technology to support a more adaptive learning environment makes the process infinitely more scalable and sustainable.

 Learning.com’s EasyTech keyboarding program utilizes adaptive learning for an effective, engaging learning environment for K-12 students.
 Learn more about this program by clicking the button below.

 Founded in 1999, Learning.com provides educators with solutions to prepare their students with critical digital skills.
 Our web-based curriculum for grades K-12 engages students as they learn keyboarding, online safety, applied productivity tools, computational thinking, coding and more.